varxnnn/k8s-wp-nginx-sql/README.md

 For NGINX, we use the following Kubernetes components:
 1. Deployment

-   In our NGINX Deployment, we configure our ReplicaSet so that we have 3 pods running NGINX.
+   In our NGINX Deployment, we configure our ReplicaSet so that we have 3 pods.
 We also add `annotations` to our pods so that Prometheus can scrape the pod.

    We have `nginx-exporter` as a sidecar container running in each NGINX pod.
 That means there are two containers running in each pod: nginx, nginx-exporter.